Carina-P/Skiers-Destinations/README.md

 * Copy the **url** in the dropdown box.
 * Using your favourite **IDE** open up your preferred **terminal**.
 * Navigate to your desired file location.
-* Copy the following **code** and input it into your terminal to clone Skiers Paradise.
+* Copy the following **code** and input it into your terminal to clone Skiers Destinations.
  ```git
   git clone https://github.com/Carina-P/skiers-destinations.git
    ```